ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 # Privacy Considerations

-Transparency Services are often publicly accessible.
-Issuers should treat Signed Statements (rendering them as Transparent Statements) as publicly accessible.
-In particular, a Signed Statement Envelope and Statement payload should not carry any private information in plaintext.
+Transparency Services may be publicly accessible and Issuers should in those cases treat Signed Statements (rendering them as Transparent Statements) as publicly accessible.
+In this case, a Signed Statement Envelope and Statement payload should not carry any confidential information in the clear.
+Once a Signed Statement is inserted into the Append-only Log maintained by a Transparency Service, it cannot be removed from the Log.

-Transparency Services can have an authorization policy controlling who can access the Append-only Log.
-While this can be used to limit who can read the Log, it may also limit the usefulness of the system.
+Transparency Services may enforce access control to the Append-only Log.
+While this can be used to limit who can read the Log, it may also reduce the usefulness of the system.

-Some jurisdictions have a Right to be Forgotten.
-However, once a Signed Statement is inserted into the Append-only Log maintained by a Transparency Service, it cannot be removed from the Log.

 # Security Considerations